Microgynon 30 ED

 Microgynon 30 ED is taken every day without a break.
 You take an ‘active pill’ each day for 21 days, followed by an ‘inactive pill’ each day for 7 days.

 Like any other prescription medication you must consult a doctor before using it.
 PrivateDoc offers a confidential free consultation service that may result in you receiving a prescription for Microgynon 30 ED if it is deemed appropriate and Microgynon 30 ED can prescribed safely.

-How Microgynon 30 ED helps prevent pregnancy
+How does Microgynon 30 ED help prevent pregnancy?

 Microgynon contraceptive pill contains two types of female sex hormones, oestrogen and progestogen.

 These hormones stop you getting pregnant by working in three ways:

 - by preventing an egg being released from your ovaries;